omaiyea/quiz-app/README.md

 Basic Science Quiz
 =======

-This app is a basic science quiz built mostly to practice jQuery, JavaScript, Git, HTML, & CSS, and partially to increase visibility of science.
+This app is a basic science quiz built mostly to practice jQuery, JavaScript, Git, HTML, & CSS, and partially to increase the visibility of science.

 ## Getting Started